strimzi/proposals/052-record-reconciled-versions.md

   versions:
     reconciled: '0.37.0'
 ```
-If a reconcile does not reach completion, this field is not added or updated, however in the case where it already exists it is let at the previous value.
+If a reconcile does not reach completion, this field is not added or updated, however in the case where it already exists it is left at the previous value.
 i.e.
 `status.versions.reconciled=0.35.0` would remain if a reconcilliation on `0.36.0` failed as the information that a prior reconcilliation passed could be useful to an end user.